 At present I have my two PLs on the Snaxo's SC and the mid's amp, I tried it on the treble but even if a lot of hi-fi things got better, the bass went out of tune.
 This is very strange as I find the PL to be like going active once again.

-A PL on the Armageddon was a step similar to Valhalla to Lingo ( I did have a full Linn set up 15 years ago ).
+A PL on the Armageddon was a step similar to Valhalla to Lingo ( I did have a full Linn set up 15 years ago :wink: ).

 The problem is: I want 6 more Powerlines but the launch of the Aro Keel really highlights a economical dilemma.